 Residential care for someone with dementia

 If you are searching for residential care, do not rush into the first available option.
-Check various facilities, particularly focusing on those who provide specialist dementia care.
+Check various Homes, particularly focussing on those who provide specialist dementia care.
 CareAbout includes these details on its website.

 Looking after yourself